FREQUENTLY ASKED QUESTIONS

 PURCHASING YOUR EBIKE

-Unfortunately not.
-As a distributor, we cannot take in any second-hand bicycles.
-However, many independent stores (including some of our dealers) will offer this service, and it is worth checking in your local area for options.
+We do not accept trade-ins of old electric bikes; however, many independent stores (including some of our dealers) offer this service, and it is worth checking in your local area for options.

 Finding the perfect fit can sometimes be tricky as we are all unique shapes and sizes.
 As a rough starting point, we suggest the following frame sizes for their accompanying rider heights: